 In March 2020, the Company granted LTIP awards to senior management of the Company, including the Company's named executive officers who were then employed by the Company (the "2020 PBV LTIP Units").
 All of the 2020 awards constituted awards under the 2013 Plan.
 The 2020 PBV LTIP Units were designed to reward achievement of relative and absolute total shareholder return goals as measured over a three-year performance period beginning March 24, 2020.
 Participants would only earn the full awards if, over the three-year performance period, the Company had achieved a 36% absolute TSR and if the Company had been in at least the 75th percentile of performance versus the TSR Peer Group (as constituted for purposes of the program).
 Earned LTIP Units, if any, are also subject to further service-vesting requirements, with 50% vesting at the end of the performance period on March 23, 2023, and the remaining 50% vesting in two equal annual installments thereafter, generally subject to continued employment.
 As of the end of the three-year performance period, the 2020 PBV LTIP Units finished below threshold for the absolute TSR component, so they were forfeited.
-As of the end of the three-year performance period, the 2020 PBV LTIP Units finished TSR component.
+As of the end of the three-year performance period, the 2020 PBV LTIP Units were determined to be between target and maximum for the relative TSR component.